Cheap Car Insurance for 17-Year-Olds

 In addition, the age of the young driver, the car insurance company you choose, your gender, your location, and the type of car you drive each contribute to the cost of car insurance.
 To break down the cost of car insurance for 17-year-olds and the best ways to save (such as by gathering quotes), we examined an array of pricing factors.

 In an experiment to determine which car insurance company was the cheapest for teens, we discovered that Geico provided the lowest premium with all other metrics constant with Progressive coming in second.
 Our profile was a 17-year-old added to their parent's policy across 5 zip codes in the US.
 If you don't fall into our specific profile or into the zip codes we surveyed (which is highly likely), use our findings as a starting point while looking at many different companies to find the best rate for you and your driver.
 Because your teen's rate changes so much as they age, we suggest shopping for car insurance every six months.

 Regardless of the car insurance company you chose, the big reason why you're going to be paying higher rates for your 17-year-old's premium is simply because of their age.
 Out of every age group, drivers between 16-19 pay the most for car insurance.
 Rest assured, however, you begin to see some savings once your driver turns 19 and again when they turn 21 and 25.
-This data is the average rate for a 6-month policy for a 17-year-old added to a family plan in which the parents are both 50-year-olds driving a 2012 Honda Accord and a 2012 Ford Escape.
+This data is the average rate for an annual policy for a 17-year-old added to a family plan in which the parents are both 50-year-olds driving a 2012 Honda Accord and a 2012 Ford Escape.

 As a driver grows older, gender becomes a less important contributing factor to their premiums.
 But while a driver is young, age remains an impactful rating factor.